Skip to content

 I had a feeling something bad was going to happen.

 Did and does are simply two tenses that we use to denote the past or present time.
 The simple past tense of do is did for all subjects.
-The past participle is done, and it also applies to all persons.
+The past participle form is done, also for all subjects.

 The second sentence with ‘he had done‘ includes the past participle ‘done‘ + the auxiliary verb had to form the past perfect tense.
 The past perfect, also called the pluperfect, is a form of the past that depicts something that happened before something else that also occurred in the past.